DiogoJackson/ButtR/tests/testthat/testdata/repo/README.txt

 Collector       Initials of collector
 Binomial        Full species name
-Pinned          "y" if specimen is pinned (i.e. intact), "n" if wings are separated from body Speced          "y" if specimen was speced, "n" if it was not DNA             "y" if specimen has CO1 sequence in the database, "n" if it does not
+Pinned          "y" if specimen is pinned (i.e. intact), "n" if wings are separated from body Spectra         "y" if colour patches on the specimen were measured by spectrophotometer, "n" if not DNA             "y" if specimen has CO1 sequence in the database, "n" if it does not

 Specimen data